simonmiller99/infometis-local/README.md

 # InfoMetis Local Self Monitoring Processing Stack

+For more information on the container wrapper functionality, see _CONTAINER-WRAPPER.md_.

 ## Purpose

 This project creates a self-monitoring stack of infometis, an integration of Kafka, StreamSets, ElasticSearch with Kibana and Grafana.